Navajo County Overview and History

-The state and national parks found in Navajo County include Monument Valley, Kearns Canyon that is part of the Petrified Forest Petrified Park, and the state’s largest contiguous ponderosa pine forest.
-Other federally protected sites in the county are Apache-Sitgreaves National Forest, Navajo National Monument, and the Petrified Forest National Park.
+The state and national parks found in Navajo County include Monument Valley, Kearns Canyon that is part of the Petrified Forest Petrified Park, and the state's largest contiguous ponderosa pine forest.
+Other federall protected sites in the county are Apache-Sitgreaves National Forest, Navajo National Monument, and the Petrified Forest National Park.

 As the home to numerous state and federally protected forests and parks, Navajo County welcomes thousands of visitors to the area each year.
 People who are planning a visit to the county are welcome to stay at any of the campgrounds and resorts that are open throughout the year.
 The county is also home to one casino, the Hon-Dah Casino, which is located in Pinetop-Lakeside.